 Controls what happens when Readline wants to ring the terminal bell.
 If set to 'none', Readline never rings the bell.
-If set to bind-tty-special-chars comment-begin

-'visible', Readline uses a visible bell if one is available.
+If set to 'visible', Readline uses a visible bell if one is available.
 If set to 'audible' (the default), Readline attempts to ring the terminal's bell.